 Egg Sampling and Evaluation of Quality Characteristics

 Fresh eggs were collected from adult laying hens during the field survey to evaluate egg quality.
 The samples were gathered from selected villages within and around Borama District.
-A total of 30 egg samples were collected, with 15 eggs from urban villages (Haya Yabo and Sh.
+A total of 30 eggswere collected, with 15 eggs from urban villages (Haya Yabo and Sh.
 Osman) and 15 from rural villages (Darey Macane and Shirwac).
-These eggs were randomly selected from chicken producers in the chosen villages.
+These eggs were randomly selected from chicken producers in the selected villages.

-The samples were carefully handled to preserve their quality and were stored at room temperature until analysis.
+Eggs were carefully handled to preserve their quality and were stored at room temperature until analysis.
 After collection, the eggs were transported to Haramaya University, where both external and internal egg quality parameters were evaluated at the poultry laboratory.

 External quality traits measured included egg weight (g) and eggshell weight (g), using an electronic sensitive weighing balance.
 For internal quality assessment, eggs were broken onto a flat mirror slide surface.
 The thick albumen height (AH) was measured at its widest part, approximately halfway between the yolk and the outer edge, using a tripod micrometer.
 The yolks were carefully separated from the albumen, and both thick albumen height and yolk height were recorded.
 Albumen and yolk weights were also measured separately with an electronic sensitive balance.